deepakrkris/samplespring/README.md

 ## Postman Collection

-The postman collection has test scripts for the test harness with params for category, model, brand, zip, sales, sales amount, available stock.
+The postman collection has test scripts with params for category, model, brand, zip, sales, sales amount, available stock.
 It can test the service manager and visualize from the results, it also has a load test suite

 `Test with the given postman collection`